 As we know, those hours are often breathlessly sandwiched in on lunch breaks, after work and the 3:00 am, high anxiety wake-up calls reminding us that we still haven't ordered Aunt Ethel’s fluffy green bathrobe.

-The question is….is this kind of performance, checklist “giving” creating actual joy?
+The question is….is this kind of high performance, checklist “giving” creating actual joy?

 Are we filled with the Christmas spirit or setting the timer for another countdown day?
 And, just as a reminder….the season is about the birth of Jesus Christ and the eternal, unconditional love for humankind that the gift of his life represents.
-Are we are giving, or checking the get-it-done boxes?
+Are we giving...or checking the get-it-done boxes?

-Maybe THIS year there is a new way to experience the true meaning of Christmas, to feel more loved and loving, than stressed.
-Maybe this year, we could consider new, positive and thoughtful ways to give of ourselves.
-Maybe this is the new normal that would allow us to spend less on things that will just get re-gifted or shoved in the closet for next year’s white elephant party.
+Maybe THIS year, there is a new way to experience the true meaning of Christmas, to feel more loved and loving, than stressed.
+Maybe THIS year, we could consider new, positive and thoughtful ways to give of ourselves.
+Maybe THIS year, the "new normal" would allow us to spend less on things that will just get re-gifted or shoved in the closet for next year’s white elephant party.
 Do you know anyone who really needs more stuff?

 Is the gift about THE thing?
 Or is it about the acknowledgment of our caring for one another?
 How important is it to have the bright, shiny boxes to open on Christmas Day?
 Does a mountain of packages mean we love one another more?
 How often do our kids ignore the shiny stuff in the box, and end up playing in the ocean of gift wrap and empty boxes?